AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/hybrid/editing-external-spa.md

 >
 >Ensure the `AEMText` component has its `resourceType` set in the configuration to enable this feature.

-You can now deploy the changes to AEM following the steps in the section [Verify Editing of Text Content on AEM.](#verify-text-edit) A placeholder will be displayed for the currently non-existing `text_20` node.
+You can now deploy the changes to AEM following the steps in the section [Verify Editing of Text Content on AEM.](#verify-text-edit) A placeholder is displayed for the currently non-existing `text_20` node.

 ![The text_20 node in aem](assets/external-spa-text20-aem.png)